 The great wave

 The great wave.
 And just like I am looking to find wisdom through the metaphors and observations of the ocean, so has a great Japanese artist called Hokusai apparently done in the 1800's.
 Not only by his paintings on wood, but he must also have found something so crucial as a feminine wave and a masculine wave.
 How is that for synchronicity with my healing work!
 I must learn more.

-The other day when the ocean was its normal self, it again created a slightly bigger wave when I approached it in Parede.
+The other day here in Portugal, when the ocean was its normal self, it again created a slightly bigger wave when I approached it in Parede.
 At first, I was taken aback a little, but decided to approach it again.
 Same thing.
 And there it was.
 Another seashell with what seems like a tiny little drawing in it, picturing a beige dog, just like one that I had seen the day before with a hurt leg.
 I put it in one of my suitcases.
 Another "mirror-effect", across the world.
 The globe that I am embracing.
 Thank you, ocean!